 Cereal.
 Like cereal...

-Classroom Cereal activities are like a bowl of cereal - quick, simple, and comfortable.
-But most important, they are nourishing.
+Classroom Cereal activities are like a bowl of cereal — quick, simple, comfortable, and nourishing.
 Cereal gives you a daily dose of fiber and vitamins.
 Classroom Cereal gives students daily practice with reading and grammar.

 Cereal.
 Like serial...

-Our stories are published serial style, or in parts.
-Each story has five parts.
-Students engage with the story one piece at a time.
-The story builds throughout the week, and the larger saga of life at Fairview Middle School unfolds throughout the year.
+Students engage with Classroom Cereal stories serial style, or one piece at a time.
+Each story builds throughout the week, and the larger saga of life at Fairview Middle School unfolds throughout the year.

 Rodgers was opening his locker when Principal Mellon appeered behind him.